anchor14/anchor-blog/src/blogs/trauma-intro.md

 I became a victim of attempted murder and robbery of most of my life savings at the age of 28.
 It happened overnight, unexpectedly, but all at once.
 Since the first day, I could feel this is going to be a long journey.
 Little did I know that the first day was far from the worst one.

+If I were to write a tl;dr of what it was like to go through this experience in two words, it would be "It sucks."
+If I were given three words, it would be "It fucking sucks."

 I am a software engineer, and I learned how to break down problems and strive to understand the root cause of things.
 I was a soldier in a deployment unit(United Nations Interim Forces in Lebanon), and here I learned how to stay composed in tough situations.
 And before that I was many other things.
 I have always been a curious kid who wanted to understand every small, random things in the world.

 So from as far as I can recall of this journey of trauma, I was curious, composed, and tough.
 But more than any of these, I was in pain.
 And I never learned how to cope with this amount of anxiety, frustration, anger, and all the other negative emotions I only read or heard about.
 I spent some days back in Korea by the river, waiting until the sunrise beautifully dazzle over the surface of water, the same surface I had the urge to jump into and break free from everything.